ashrafablia1/gitintern/README.md

 *Demo:
 GitIntern: [gitintern.tech](https://gitintern.tech/)
--Company user: gitintern.company1@gmail.com
+- Company user: gitintern.company1@gmail.com
--Intern user:  gitintern.intern1@gmail.com
+- Intern user:  gitintern.intern1@gmail.com
--password: 2468
+- password: 2468

 note: demo is not responsive or not friendly view on smaller devices, such as phones